David-Durst/embeddedHaskellAetherling/theory/Partition.md

 ## Goals
-The goal is to allow the user to write `Partition` and `Unparitiion` in the sequence language and schedule it with a slowdown in the space-time IR.
+The goal is to allow the user to write `Partition` and `Unparitiion` in the sequence language and schedule in the space-time IR with a target throughput.
 For all the prior operators, this required operators and rewrite rules:
 1. Define space-time operators:
     1. a fully parallel, space operator